Fantastic display and rotating bezel

 Third-party app support is lacking

-Read Android Authority’s full Samsung Galaxy Watch 3 review to find out why it’s the best Apple Watch alternative you can buy.
+Read Android Authority’s full Samsung Galaxy Watch 3 review to find out why it’s one of the best Apple Watch alternatives you can buy.

 Samsung’s most fashionable smartwatch ever